HEADS-project/methodology/heads_methodology/extend_the_thingml_transformations_to_compile_code_for_a_new_platform.md

 ## How to write a (family of) compiler(s)?

+For the different extension point we have presented earlier, we will use concrete compilers that we have implemented to show how to write your own compiler.

+### Actions / Expressions / Functions

-To illustrate the HEADS transformation framework and show how to implement a family of compilers, we will take the example of the C family, composed of two compilers: Linux/POSIX and Arduino.
+To illustrate the HEADS Action compiler and show how to implement a family of compilers, we will take the example of the C family, composed of two compilers: Linux/POSIX and Arduino.
 Those two compilers share most of their code and re-define a few extension points for the parts where they differ.

-### Actions / Expressions / Functions

 The HEADS action language is fairly aligned with common programming languages, such as Java, C or JavaScript.
 Most of the actions and expressions can actually be factorized in a generic class: